moment/moment-rfcs/0000-utc-handling.md

 local date.
 There are a few available options for each case.

 * for invalid dates:
-    * jump forward by one (or more) hours until the time is valid
+    * jump forward by the size of the gap (default)
-    * jump backward by one (or more) hours until the time is valid
+    * jump backward by the size of the gap
-    * jump forward to first valid time (might not be whole hours)
+    * jump forward to first valid time (might not be size of gap)
-    * jump backward to first valid time (might not be whole hours)
+    * jump backward to first valid time (might not be size of gap)
     * declare the date as invalid

 * for ambiguous dates:
+    * pick past offset (the one that was present before DST) (default)
     * pick future offset (the one that continues after DST)
-    * pick past offset (the one that was present before DST)
     * pick current offset (in case this operation changes from old to new date, the old date's offset could be used, if its one of the two alternatives -- so this *option* is only best effort and needs to be backed up by